How to Install Modsecurity 2, OWASP CRS with Apache on Ubuntu 22.04 or 20.04

 sudo systemctl restart apache2

-Install OWASP Core Rule Set for ModSecurity 2 with Apache on Ubuntu 22.04 or 20.04
+Install OWASP Core Rule Set for ModSecurity with Apache

-First, create the main parent directory for OWASP:
+First, create the leading parent directory for OWASP:

 sudo mkdir /etc/apache2/modsec/

-Next, use the wget command to download the OWASP CRS 3.3.4 archive, which is the latest stable version at the time of writing.
-Be sure to check the link mentioned earlier to see the current releases for the core rule set.
+Next, use the wget command to download the OWASP CRS 3.3.4 archive, the latest stable version, when writing.
+Check the link mentioned earlier to see the current releases for the core rule set.

 wget https://github.com/coreruleset/coreruleset/archive/refs/tags/v3.3.4.tar.gz